theupdateframework/taps/candidate-succinct-delegation-tap.md

 are applied to filenames of the form DELEGATING_ROLENAME.hbd-\*.
 As discussed in the security analysis, this metadata file should only be uploaded by DELEGATING_ROLENAME.
-The repository should handle this access control before succinct hash bin delegations are used so that other uploaders are not able to use the DELEGATING_ROLENAME.hbd-* filename for targets.
+The repository should handle this access control before succinct hashed bin delegations are used so that other uploaders are not able to use the DELEGATING_ROLENAME.hbd-* filename for targets.

-In order for succinct hash bin delegations to be used, both the delegation and the client must understand the succint_hash_delegations field.
+In order for succinct hashed bin delegations to be used, both the delegation and the client must understand the succint_hash_delegations field.
 Consider a client Bob who wants to download a target J and an uploader Alice who is responsible for delegating to J. This is what